ghashy/redis-in-action/doc/src/fake-web-retailer.md

 ### Hash with cookies

-These are cookies, hash with pairs `token: user`, body example:
+These are cookies, hash with pairs `token: user`.

 ```json
 "{uuid_session_token}": "{username}"